-Cat constipation problems may have many of the same causes as human constipation.
-These may include stress, poor diet, inadequate exercise, and holding it when kitty has to go.
+Cat constipation problems are common and may have many of the same causes as human constipation.
+These may include stress, poor diet, inadequate exercise, and holding it too long when kitty has to go.

 Your veterinarian may prescribe more traditional methods for dealing with a constipated kitty, including hairball remedy food, mineral oil based laxatives, and lactulose.

 In contrast, Dr. Heinerman recommends olive oil as a natural alternative.
 One-half teaspoon of olive oil, twice a day, mixed in with your cat's food, will stimulate the colon and loosen impacted fecal material, says Heinerman.

 Now, because I know not all remedies work in all cases, let's look at some other things you can do to help your constipated cat get unclogged.

 In addition to the olive oil trick, another natural remedy for this all too common problem is one-half teaspoon of powdered psyllium seed mixed into your cat's food twice per day.

 Heinerman also recommends fresh or dried fruits, such as figs, dates, prunes, bananas, and berries.